Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 ---
-description: Public and Private Transactions
+description: Public and private transactions
 ---

-# Public and Private Transactions
+# Public and private transactions

 GoQuorum achieves transaction privacy by: